gjreda/gregreda.com/content/blog/2022/this-ones-for-me.md

 <figure>
 <img src="/images/sf-skyline-from-fort-point.jpg" alt="Looking back at Alcatraz and the San Francisco skyline from Fort Point.
 I had the heart attack less than an hour later.
 I don't remember taking this picture.">
-<figcaption>Looking back at Alcatraz and the San Francisco Skyline from Fort Point.
+<figcaption>Looking back at Alcatraz and the San Francisco skyline from Fort Point.
 I had the heart attack about 30 minutes later.
 I don't remember taking this picture.</figcaption>
 </figure>

-The heart attack came at the end of a 3.5 mile run at Crissy Field.
+The heart attack came at the end of a 3.5-mile run at Crissy Field.
 Again, I was working my way back into that fitness I’d first lost when the CML diagnosis came, and then never fully gained back after being scared off my bike.

 ### Why am I writing this?